nushell/nushell.github.io/book/thinking_in_nu.md

 # => 1
 ```

-In Nushell, however, the `>` is used as the greater-than operator for comparison.
+In Nushell, however, the `>` is used as the greater-than operator for comparisons.
 This is more in line with modern programming expectations.

 ```nu
 4 > 10